Text by CLOT Magazine

 The bio-electrochemical signals of plants drive Elowan (this is the reason quite easy to make plant-based sound interfaces based on the plant’s conductivity).
 Plants produce these signals naturally based on changes in the environment.

-Elowan is driven by the bio-electrochemical signals of plants (this is the reason quite easy to make plant-based sound interfaces based on the plant’s conductivity).
-Plants produce these signals naturally based on changes in the environment, Such electrical signals are produced in response to changes in light, gravity, mechanical stimulation, temperature, wounding, and these are very similar to our electrical signals.
-The experimental setup in our case includes electrodes inserted into stems and ground.
+Such electrical signals are produced in response to changes in light, gravity, mechanical stimulation, temperature, and wounding, which are very similar to our electrical signals.
+In our case, the experimental setup includes electrodes inserted into stems and ground.
 The weak signals are amplified and sent to the robot.
 If such signals don’t occur inside a plant, the robot doesn’t move – meaning plants are deeply integrated and have agency over the technology.

-Harpreet sees Elowan as a means to Plants working as light sensors.
+Harpreet sees Elowan as a means for Plants to work as light sensors.
 That is exactly what Elowan was designed to convey – Deep integration of technology with our nature.
-One small capability such as the response of plants to light shows how plants could be harnessed for our physical devices or interaction purposes.
+One small capability, such as the response of plants to light, shows how plants could be harnessed for our physical devices or interaction purposes.

 This leads to applications such as sensing a surrounding environment through plant or tree signals or routing those signals through our interactive devices.
 The plants could be used as sensing platforms for monitoring their health, minute environmental changes, or to give rise to new organic, interactive devices.
 Elowan continues by saying that he is expanding the scope of this research through a new initiative at Parsons School of Design, where he is also currently a Professor of Interaction Design.